USCyberMilitia/Hello-Friend-Welcome-to-Our-World-/README.md

 Open C.H.A.I.N. is designed around a simple idea:

-Decentralized systems should serve people, not recreate the same exploitative structures with different branding.
+Decentralized systems should be easy to create, serve people, not recreate the same exploitative structures with different branding.

 ---